SebuPlayz/Echo-Music-Bot-Dashboard/README.md

 https://yourdomain.com/auth/callback
 ```

-⚠️ The Redirect URI inside your `.env` file **must exactly match** the Redirect URI added in the Discord Developer Portal.
+⚠️ **The Redirect URI inside the Developer Portal and the `.env` file must be exactly the same.**

 Otherwise Dashboard Login will not work.

 ---

-# 📁 Files You Must Edit
+# 📁 Files To Edit

-Before running the bot, edit these files.
+Before running the bot, edit:

 ```
 .env